paolomarco/paolomarco.github.io/_posts/2018-5-14-Bitcoin-News-Correlation.md

 with open('~/headlines.csv', 'w') as f: #insert correct directory
     pd.DataFrame(existingLines).to_csv(f,header=False,index=False)
 ```
-### _Training a Sentiment Classifier_
+#### _Training a Sentiment Classifier_
 The next block of code involves training a supervised sentiment classifier (Naive Bayes), which can then be used to classify new incoming headlines.
-Supervised means that the model is trained using a dataset where both the input and outcome is known (headline text & correct positive/negative classification).
+Supervised means that the model is trained using a dataset where both the input & outcome is known (headline text & correct positive/negative classification).
 The Naive Bayes classifier had an accuracy of 75% which was acceptable.
 The model was then stored as a file object using [pickle](https://docs.python.org/2/library/pickle.html).
 This is important because it will need to be re-loaded once the headline web scraper comes back with new headlines to be classified.
 ```python
 import nltk
 from nltk.classify import NaiveBayesClassifier